 Armed with these findings, ALVF-EN, Nirantar and other local groups can create programs that specifically and strategically target girls at an early age.
 They can work to detangle marriage from familial honor and virginity, and they can address harmful gender norms.
 This type of detailed, more qualitative information can inform projects that can be life-changing for girls; we shouldn’t underestimate its value.

 By not limiting data collection to the official indicators of the SDGs and official sources, some will worry that we are losing control of data or that we could sacrifice the data’s validity or legitimacy.
 But this assumes that local organizations cannot conduct rigorous research.
 Experience shows they can, and do.

 We must ensure those who have the most to say about the lived experiences of girls around the world have their voices heard.
 These experiences and this knowledge should be fed into the official SDG processes, at the global and national levels.
 Girls everywhere are counting on us to make this happen.

 Join the Devex community and access more in-depth analysis, breaking news and business advice — and a host of other services — on international development, humanitarian aid and global health.

-Helena Minchew works as program officer for U.S. foreign policy at the International Women's Health Coalition.
-Helena works with a number of technical and advocacy coalitions and serves as a co-chair of Girls Not Brides USA.
-She engages with members of Congress and administration officials and works at the international level, having represented IWHC at the U.N. in New York and in Addis Ababa, Ethiopia, and Geneva, Switzerland.
+Helena supports IWHC’s U.S. foreign policy portfolio through working with a number of technical and advocacy coalitions, including as a co-chair of Girls Not Brides USA, and helps to define IWHC’s engagement with members of Congress and administration officials.
+Helena also contributes toward achieving IWHC’s advocacy objectives for sexual and reproductive health and rights at the international level, having represented IWHC at the U.N. in New York, Addis Ababa, Ethiopia and Geneva, Switzerland.